elugens/fireamp/turbo-shad-setup.md

 ### ES Modules Configuration

-The UI package uses ES Modules (`"type": "module"` in package.json), which affects how imports and exports work:
+The UI package uses ES Modules (`"type": "module"` in package.json), which is standard for Next.js 15+ and React 19 projects.
+This affects how imports and exports work:

 1. **JS Extension in Imports**:
    In `packages/ui/src/index.ts`, components and utilities are imported with `.js` extensions: